1986–87 Gillingham F.C. season: Players

 Pritchard and Haylock made the most appearances of any Gillingham player during the season, both missing only a single game.
 Pritchard was in the starting line-up for 44 of the 46 league games and came on as a substitute in both the others.
 He also played in all of the club's games in the FA Cup, League Cup, Associate Members' Cup and play-offs with the sole exception of the match against Chelmsford City in the FA Cup, for a total of 62 games in all competitions.
 Haylock was absent for one league game, against Middlesbrough in April, but played in every match in the other competitions and thus finished the season with the same number of appearances; unlike Pritchard, he was in the starting line-up for all 62 games in which he played.
-Cascarino had the next highest number of appearances, with 60; he missed three consecutive league games between December 26 and January 1 but started every other match.
+Cascarino had the next highest number of appearances, with 60; he missed three consecutive league games between 26 December and 1 January but started every other match.
 Oakes, Graham Westley and youth-team manager Gorman made the fewest appearances, each playing twice.
 Gorman, aged 37, was named as a substitute in the first leg of the League Cup tie against Oxford United and was in the starting line-up for the second leg; he had not played a professional match in England since 1979.
 Westley's two appearances were both as a substitute, making him the only player to play for Gillingham during the season without starting a game.
 The veteran Weatherly made his 500th appearance for the team in April, only the fourth player in the club's history to reach this milestone.

 Cascarino was the team's leading scorer when considering goals in all competitions.
 The striker scored 16 goals in Third Division matches, 2 in the FA Cup, 3 in the League Cup, 4 in the Associate Members' Cup and 5 in the play-offs for a total of 30 goals.
 Shearer scored the same number of goals as Cascarino in Third Division matches but only added 2 in other competitions for a total of 18.
 Cascarino scored a hat-trick on two occasions, once in the Third Division and once in the play-offs.
 Pritchard scored the team's only other hat-trick of the season and was the only other player to reach double figures, scoring 12 goals in the Third Division and 14 overall.
 Both Cascarino and Greenall were elected by their fellow professionals into the PFA Team of the Year for the Third Division.